Hacking-Notes/Hacker-Roadmap/README.md

 By combining effective time management with realistic expectations, you’ll be better equipped to handle the ups and downs of bug bounty hunting, stay motivated, and continue making progress.

----

-This combined version integrates the initial focus on easier bugs with the broader progression roadmap, providing a more cohesive guide for advancing in bug bounty hunting.

 <a name="Certification-Seekers"></a>
 ## Roadmap for Certification Seekers